 And their mental health can suffer as a result.

 At the Law Offices of Kropach & Kropach, we recognize that there are many jobs in which the stress of the work performed can be overwhelming.
 We also know that this can cause mental health illnesses to develop.
-If you need a workers compensation lawyer Los Angeles California, you can contact us today.
+If you need a workers compensation lawyer in Los Angeles, you can contact us today.

 The article points out that there are paramedics as young as 19-years-old on the job.
 The range of emotions that a young EMS provider can go through can be too much on their still-developing brains.
 Imagine being on a call where a young child has drowned one minute and then on a structure fire call fifteen minutes later.